Who are we?

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-For further information about retention periods, or to view our retention policy, please contact us at: [email protected]
+For further information about retention periods, or to view our retention Notice, please contact us at: [email protected].

 Under the Data Protection Legislation, you have rights in respect of your personal data, and these depend on the reason why we are processing your information.
 These rights are the rights to: